maykinmedia/sdg-invoervoorziening/INSTALL.rst

 Using ``bin/release-docker-image``, you can easily build and tag the image.

-The script is based on git branches and tags - if you're on the ``master`` branch and the current ``HEAD`` is tagged, the tag will be used as ``RELEASE_TAG`` and the image will be pushed.
+The script is based on git branches and tags - if you're on the ``main`` branch and the current ``HEAD`` is tagged, the tag will be used as ``RELEASE_TAG`` and the image will be pushed.
 If you want to push the image without a git tag, you can use the ``RELEASE_TAG`` envvar.